sonofmammon/python-fundamentals/HackerRank/Search/Hash Tables: Ice Cream Parlor.md

 **Input Format**

-The first line contains an integer,  , the number of trips to the ice cream parlor.
+The first line contains an integer, `t`, the number of trips to the ice cream parlor.

-Each of the next  sets of  lines is as follows:
+Each of the next *t* sets of `3` lines is as follows:

--   The first line contains  .
+-   The first line contains `money`.
--   The second line contains an integer,  , the size of the array  .
+-   The second line contains an integer, `n`, the size of the array `cost`.
--   The third line contains  space-separated integers denoting the  .
+-   The third line contains `n` space-separated integers denoting the `cost[i]`.

-**Constraints**

 **Output Format**

 Print two space-separated integers denoting the respective indices for the two distinct flavors they choose to purchase in ascending order.
-Recall that each ice cream flavor has a unique ID number in the inclusive range from  to  .
+Recall that each ice cream flavor has a unique ID number in the inclusive range from `1` to .

 **Sample Input**